What is hand surgery?

-Las Vegas plastic surgeon, Dr. Christopher Khorsandi, is an experienced cosmetic hand surgeon.
-Early on in his training, looking to develop his skills further, he trained in minimally invasive hand surgery and peripheral nerve reconstruction.
-With training and experience, Dr. Khorsandi is able to produce a fully functioning hand, and restore a normal, healthy appearance.
-Hand surgery is a highly specialized plastic surgery treatment that repairs a hand that has suffered severe trauma, as well a hand that has a congenital disfigurement, tendon or nerve damage, or other injury or disfigurement.
-It is important to find an expert hand surgeon who has the mastery of both hand biomechanics and cosmetic procedures.
+Las Vegas, NV board-certified plastic surgeon Dr. Christopher Khorsandi is also an experienced hand surgeon.
+To further his surgical skills early on in his training, Dr. Khorsandi studied minimally invasive hand surgery and peripheral nerve reconstruction.
+As a result, Dr. Khorsandi is able today to produce a functioning hand with a normal, healthy appearance.
+Hand surgery is a highly specialized microsurgery that repairs a hand that has suffered severe trauma, has a congenital disfigurement, has tendon/nerve damage, or other injuries.
+It is important to find a hand surgeon who has the mastery of both hand biomechanics and aesthetic appeal.

 Hand Surgery Reviews

 "After years of suffering from carpal tunnel syndrome, constant swelling and numbing of my fingers, I decided to consult with Dr. Khorsandi about having carpal tunnel surgery.
 I worked construction and was worried about the long term affects of the surgery.
 Dr. Khorsandi reassured me that I would be back to work in no time.
 He performed surgery on both my hands, one at a time.
 His staff was spectacular, Patricia especially, she made sure I had everything I needed before surgery, and post op.
 Patricia also constantly checked on me to make sure I had what I needed and to make sure I was healing well.
 I was able to return to work after four weeks, good as new.
 I no longer suffered from swollen hands or numb fingers.I could not be more thankful for Dr. Khorsandi and his amazing work. "- J.R. / Google / Apr 25, 2015